Part 2 of 3 --

 it just so happens that (according to Obama, Kerry, Hagel and Eliot

-Higgins and the Syria-CurveBalls) Assad picked that very night to
+Higgins and the other Syria-CurveBalls) Assad picked that very night to

 drop sarin on Ghouta a couple miles away from where the UN/OPCW team were fast